 Following American Bar Association Standard 303, all Cornell law students must complete one or more experiential courses totaling at least six credit hours.
 Participating in an externship is one avenue to fulfill this requirement.

 While Cornell Law School’s pro bono program is voluntary, student participation is encouraged as part of the commitment to the legal profession as set forth in ABA Model Rules of Professional Conduct 6.1.
 Furthermore, student time spent on pro bono activities during law school can count toward the NY State Bar admission pro bono requirement.

 Eighty-five percent of Cornell law students are funded by the Public Interest Fellowship for 1L summer work with public interest, government, or judicial employers.
-The Office of Public Service has longstanding relationships with public interest employers and Cornell Law Alumni working in the public sector.
+The Career Development Office has longstanding relationships with public interest employers and Cornell Law Alumni working in the public sector.
 The internship opportunities available to Cornell Law Students include judicial chambers, nonprofit organizations, government agencies, public policy organizations and public-interest law firms around the world.
 The Cornell Law School Summer Grant Program provides funding to all 1L and 2L Cornell Law Students who obtain unpaid summer positions with public interest organizations or government agencies.
 Each year approximately 100 grants are awarded.